KostyaVarenye/KostyaVarenye/README.md

 ### Hi there, my name is Kostya 👋

-- 🔭 I’m currently working on getting a degree and honing my programming skills.
+- 🔭 I’m currently working on getting a degree in Software Engineering and constantly honing my programming skills, trying to absorb anything I can!
-- 🌱 I’m currently learning like a sponge, absorbing everything I can!
 - 💬 Ask me about anything.
 - 📫 How to reach me: TBD.
+-
 - ⚡ Fun fact: Knowing multiple languages leads to higher levels of abstract thought.
 I speak in 3 languages (excluding programming languages 😄).

 <hr>